top of page

 (If not, you can move on to the next section)

-1. Don't focus on impressions.
+1. We hear this phrase A LOT, and it's common for aspiring voice actors to assume that this type of skill is the most important.
+Many assume that being able to do impressions will be a quick way to show off your skills.
+However, acting skills are what truly sell a performance.
+Don't focus on impressions.
 Impressions and voice matching go far beyond "copying" some well known catchphrases.
 It's great if you can manipulate your voice to sound like an iconic character or celebrity, but you have to be able to SUSTAIN the voice (continue to sound accurate) all while taking direction well and delivering a believable performance.
-It is also important to mention that you are competing with professionals, and sometimes that includes the actual actors of the voices you are trying to mimic.
-Voice acting is MORE than being able to do impressions and fun voices.
+It is also important to mention that you are competing with professionals, and sometimes that includes the actual actors of the voices you are trying to mimic, and those types of auditions are typically only sent through agencies or established talent pools.
+Voice acting is MORE than being able to do fun voices.
 More often than not, the director wants to hear YOUR voice, not an impression.

 2. Having "loads of voices" is not enough in this field of work.
 Though it can be a beneficial skill, acting skills are more important.
 It's not enough to have hundreds of voices available at the drop of a hat.
 You need to be able to PERFORM those voices on a professional level and be able to take direction well, adjusting your performance however the director needs.

-3. Something I hear most often from people is "My friends and family say I have a good voice" and "Everyone keeps saying I should get into voice acting" — Most of the time these are non-pros telling you this, so you have to take it with a grain of salt.
+3. While having a nice sounding voice can be an asset, it's only one piece to the puzzle.
+Something I hear most often from people is "My friends and family say I have a good voice" and "Everyone keeps saying I should get into voice acting" — Most of the time these are non-pros telling you this, so you have to take it with a grain of salt.
 This doesn't always mean that their encouragement is misplaced, but this industry is MORE than just having a cool sounding voice.
 You need to seek out more reliable confirmation of your talent and capabilities, whether it's from a casting director, voice director, or professional voice actor.
 You have to remember that this is show business, and the job requires more than a nice voice.
 Being able to perform proficiently, take direction well in a fast paced environment, and have good creative instincts; all great qualities that could potentially be developed with a good amount of training with the right people.
+Your vocal versatility will be beneficial in what types of roles you'll be suited for, but the way you perform is the most important.

 4. Show business is NOT easy.
 Never underestimate any form of acting, including voice-over.
 This can be a very competitive field, and the job requires a LOT of auditioning.